 The Company is a Guernsey corporation, which directly or indirectly holds numerous wholly-owned subsidiaries around the world.
 The majority of the Company's customers are in North America, Europe, Latin America and the Asia-Pacific region.
-The Company's main production and operating facilities are located in Brazil, Canada, Cyprus, India, Ireland, Israel and the United States.
+The Company's main development facilities are located in Brazil, Canada, Cyprus, India, Ireland, Israel and the United States.